-Competition in the Exhibition Hall is open to all organic growers in Maine.
-Entrants need not be certified organic growers, but must follow these practices:
+Competition in the Exhibition Hall is open to all farmers and gardeners who follow organic growing practices.
+Entrants need not be certified organic, but must follow these practices:

 - Soil fertility is achieved and maintained by using green manures, compost, animal manures and rock powders, seaweed, etc. Chemical fertilizers are not permitted. - Crop rotation, predators, traps, biological insecticides or mechanical barriers are used to control insects.
 Synthetic pesticides and natural poisons with long-term effects are not permitted. - Crop rotation, green manures, mulching, and cultivation used to control weeds. - Synthetic herbicides are not permitted.